mgudarzi/SysAdminAndSecurity_CSC586/README.md

 # CSC586
+# Assignment #2

-Programmatic deployment of infrastructures in CloudLab
+Programmatic deployment of LDAP server and LDAP client